sven-cork/love-art/README.md

   ![Screenshot of Home page Hero Image](/assets/images/hero-image-readme.jpg)

-  - In the middle of the Home page there are three separate sections advertising the following activites: "Drawing Walks", "Group Events" and "Quiz of the month".
+  - In the middle of the Home page there are three separate sections advertising the following activites: "Drawing Walks", "Group Events" and an invitation to learn painting and drawing.

   ![Screenshot of Home page events section](/assets/images/home-page-events2.jpg)